-I started drawing as a child, alongside my father, and graduated with a BFA from Pratt Institute, in Brooklyn, NY in 1980.
+I started drawing as a child, alongside my father, and continued throughout my youth.
+I graduated with a BFA from Pratt Institute, in Brooklyn, NY in 1980.
+Early on, all my work was pencil and charcoal.
 It was not until I joined the Newington Art League, when a fellow art league member introduced me to soft pastels, that I began to experiment with other mediums.

 I have continued my art education through classes and workshops with wonderful artists like Bob Noreika, Diane Marinaro, Christine Ivers, Doug Dawson, and Richard Mckinley.

 Over the last 25 years, I have diversified in not only my choices of medium, but evolved my artistic style.
-I would describe my style as a mix of realism and impressionism, attempting to show the viewer the tranquil emotion of a landscapes or the spirit of an animal.
+I would describe my style as a mix of realism and impressionism.
+I attempt to show the viewer the tranquil emotion of a landscapes or the spirit of an animal.

-I most frequently work in colored pencils, pastels, watercolors, acrylics and oils.
+I most frequently work in pastels, but also enjoy colored pencils, acrylics and oils.

-I have participated in and received awards from numerous shows and festivals, including but not limited to: the Mark Twain Museum, Spectrum Gallery, the CT +6, Juror’s Choice at the Piedmont Show, and so on.
+I have participated in and received awards from numerous shows and festivals.
+These include: the Mark Twain Museum, Spectrum Gallery, the CT +6, Juror’s Choice at the Piedmont Show, and many more.

 While I love doing any kind of artwork for my clients, I take particular joy in creating pet portraits.
 I do not require a deposit, and your satisfaction is guaranteed!